 Growing zucchini is probably one of the easiest parts of spring gardening.
 They are almost a plant-it-and-forget-it kind of veggie.
 Growing zucchini in pots is not that much harder than it is in the ground, but it can be a bit more tricky and definitely does have a learning curve.
 This step-by-step guide will help you to plant and grow your zucchini plants easily.

-At this time in Southern California, it’s the perfect time to plant zucchini outdoors.
+Spring in Southern California is the perfect time to plant zucchini outdoors.
 There is no need to worry about all the indoor seed starting steps that are necessary in the late winter and early spring.
 As long as you have a container with nutrient-rich soil, you are good to go.